How to Treat Steroid Addiction in Nevada?

 How Do Steroids Affect the Brain and Body?

 Steroids, particularly anabolic steroids, affect the brain by altering neurotransmitter levels and functioning.
 They increase dopamine levels, leading to feelings of euphoria and increased energy.
-However, long-term use can disrupt the brain’s reward system, resulting in dependency and addiction.
+However, long-term use disrupts the brain’s reward system, resulting in dependency and addiction.

 Chronic steroid use also leads to psychological effects such as aggression, mood swings, and depression.
 The National Institute on Drug Abuse explains that steroids affect the brain’s reward system, leading to dependency and psychological issues such as aggression and depression.